cyfronet-fid/sat4envi/README.md

 During bootstrap Flyway will migrate the schema based on migrations placed in `src/main/resources/db/migration`.

-In the `development` mode the DB and GeoServer are seeded by components from `pl.cyfronet.s4e.db.seed`.
+In the `development` profile the DB and GeoServer are seeded by components from `pl.cyfronet.s4e.db.seed`.
-They are executed on every startup, but they can also be run by setting appropriate profiles.
+They are executed on every startup, but they can also be run or skipped by setting appropriate profiles.

 #### Application profiles